 Dashboards group questions and present them on a single page.
 You can think of dashboards as shareable reports that feature a set of related questions.
 You can set up subscriptions to dashboards via email or Slack to receive the exported results of the dashboard’s questions.

-You can add filter widgets to dashboards that filter data across multiple questions, and customize what happens when people click on a chart or a table.
+You can add filter widgets to dashboards that filter data identically across multiple questions, and customize what happens when people click on a chart or a table.

 You can make as many dashboards as you want.
 Go nuts.

 In the top right of the screen, click the + icon to open the Create menu, and select New Dashboard.
-Give your new dashboard a name and a description, choose which collection the dashboard should go in, then click Create, and Metabase will take you to your shiny new dashboard.
+Give your new dashboard a name and a description, choose which collections the dashboard should go in, then click Create, and Metabase will take you to your shiny new dashboard.

 If you don’t want to build a dashboard from scratch, or want to experiment by making changes to an existing dashboard without affecting the original, you can duplicate an existing dashboard.
 From an existing dashboard, click on the … menu in the upper right, and select Duplicate.